 Additionally, you can look at aggregate sites or sites posting reviews of several betting platforms at once.

-Not all Betting sites are a scam but the money involved in betting sites make scammers to create tons of scam betting sites to loot your money for nothing.
+Not all Betting sites are a scam, but the money involved in betting sites makes scammers create tons of scam betting sites to loot your money for nothing.

 3. Fake Web Pages

-This can apply to a lot of different tricks and scams online, but the general idea is that you’re presented with a link to a site that looks like something reliable, and then asked for specific information.
+This can apply to many different tricks and scams online, but the general idea is that you’re presented with a link to a site that looks like something reliable and then asked for specific information.

-One common example is a pop-up that tells you your computer is infected (sometimes even tell you how it’s infected) with steps as to how to fix the problem or protect your information.
+One common example is a pop-up that tells you your computer is infected (sometimes even tells you how it’s infected) with steps as to how to fix the problem or protect your information.

 They’re designed to trick you into handing over usernames, passwords, etc., which can then be used to access your private information.

 Perhaps the most infamous scam in internet history, the “Nigerian Prince” trick (and variations on it) works simply.